Ahbassetsh/Detect-Guns/README.md

 This Repo is organized in folders that containing actual Runs of our code with detection results and confusion matrices as follows:

-A- Notebooks of actual running:
+A- Notebooks of Actual Runs:
 ===============================
 - Ablation Study: running our proposed DS on our proposed model with different candidate values of 1st and 2nd stage model hyperparameters
 - DETR: running our proposed DS with DETR model